cbaenziger/git_action/README.md

+# Committed into Apache Oozie
+This work was accepted in [OOZIE-2877](https://issues.apache.org/jira/browse/OOZIE-2877).
+Nothing new is here; this code was used to build the feature stand-alone.

 # Git Oozie Custom Actions
 This repository contains custom oozie actions for deployment of source code from a git repository to HDFS